 1. Growth curve of Bacillus subtilis strain 168

 Figure 10.
 Growth curve of B. subtilis strain 168.

 Since the amyE locus is knocked out, the transformed Bacillus subtilis won’t be able to digest starch.
 Hence, when it is patched onto starch plate and placed overnight, there shouldn’t be a bright orange surrounding around the colonies when Lugol’s iodine is added.

 Figure 11.
 Starch plate test.
 Left: B. subtilis carry plasmid pSBBS1C; Right: B. subtilis stain 168.

 Functional test results

 According to the measurement of absorbance of wavelength 595 nm, we can confirm that CSP isn't toxic to Bacillus Subtilis.

-And for the measurement of the fluorescent plate reader (excitation: 485 nm, emission: 520 nm), we found out that the best amount of bacteria for measuring, the CSP conc. is at the value of OD600 = 0.2 after a series of experiment.
+We found out that the best bacteria density for measuring, the CSP concentration is at the initial value of OD600 = 0.2 after a series of experiment.